xxx982023/ComfyUI-CatvtonFluxWrapper/README.md

 ## workflow preview

-The workflow can be found in the examples folder
+The workflow can be found in the examples folder.
+Models will be automatically downloaded.

 <img width="960" alt="preview" src="https://github.com/user-attachments/assets/5d3cb124-1988-433e-b2fa-0a6102a7ed89">